openfl/OpenFLDevelopersGuide/working-with-video/using-cue-points-and-metadata.md

 Using onXMPData()

-Flash Player 10 and later, Adobe AIR 1.5 and later
+OpenFL 10 and later, Adobe AIR 1.5 and later

 The onXMPData() callback function receives information specific to Adobe Extensible Metadata Platform (XMP) that is embedded in the Adobe F4V or FLV video file.
 The XMP metadata includes cue points as well as other video metadata.
-XMP metadata support is introduced with Flash Player 10 and Adobe AIR 1.5 and supported by subsequent versions.
+XMP metadata support is introduced with OpenFL 10 and Adobe AIR 1.5 and supported by subsequent versions.

 The following example processes cue point data in the XMP metadata: